-In Deloitte’s most recent payroll operations survey, they targeted experienced professionals in a wide range of industries who lead or are directly involved with payroll operations.
+In Deloitte’s recent payroll operations survey, they targeted experienced professionals in a wide range of industries who lead or are directly involved with payroll operations.
 The companies ranged in size from 1,000 to 50,000 employees tend to have their payroll services lead by finance, closely followed by HR.

 However, this data shouldn’t sway you into deciding who should take responsibility for payroll in your organisation.
 The answer resides within your business’ structure and processes.

-Payroll from an HR standpoint:
+Payroll in HR

 Naturally, payroll spans across both HR and finance, but with payroll being an employee-facing function, it’s no wonder why many believe it should belong in HR’s grasp.

 On a day-to-day basis, HR professionals are responsible for a significant number of key deliverables ranging from recruitment to performance management and importantly, the bulk of items processed within payroll – changes to pay, salary, bonuses, employee working hours and benefit deductions.
 With the majority of payroll data originating from HR activities, does this warrant an element of control?